Boys Town (film): Home media

 Boys Town was released on VHS by MGM on March 29, 1993, and re-released on VHS on March 7, 2000.
 On November 8, 2005, it was released on DVD as a part of the "Warner Brothers Classic Holiday Collection", a three-DVD set which also contains Christmas in Connecticut and the 1938 version of A Christmas Carol, and as an individual disc.
 The DVD release also includes the 1941 sequel Men of Boys Town as an extra feature.

 Sequel

 Released in April 1941, Men of Boys Town takes a darker view of the issue of homeless and troubled youth.
 Tracy and Rooney reprise their characters as Father Flanagan and Whitey Marsh as they expose the conditions in a boys reform school.
 This film was released on VHS on December 23, 1993, but is now available only as an extra feature on Boys Town DVD.

-Popular culture
+In popular culture

 In the Northern Exposure television series 1991 episode "The Big Kiss", orphan Ed Chigliak watches Boys Town and is inspired to find out who his real parents are.
 He mentions the film reference to several other characters.

 Newt Gingrich, the Speaker of the House of Representatives in 1994, referred to the film to argue that philanthropists would be able to help those people and organizations affected by government cuts.